CrowdHailer/CrowdHailer.github.io/_posts/2015-12-19-capability-objects.md

 A log is required for each action that is dispatched.
 Finally if there are no callbacks our log should be a warning as we never want a dispatched action to have no effect.

-The naive implementation is tightly coupled to the world outside its scope.
+The naieve implementation is tightly coupled to the world outside its scope.
 It creates side effects when throwing errors and writing log messages.

 To isolate the dispatcher we make the following changes.